Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State under this Act, and any increase in sums payable under other Acts due to this Act, will be paid out of money provided by Parliament.
-No specific figures are provided in the bill itself.
+The bill states that any expenditure incurred by the Secretary of State under this Act, and any increase in sums payable under other Acts as a result of this Act, will be met from public funds.
+Specific financial figures are not provided in the bill itself.

 Groups Affected

-- Selected Local Authorities: These authorities will experience significant changes in how they manage their council housing finances, potentially leading to increased autonomy but also increased financial risk and responsibility.
+• Selected Local Authorities (Pathfinders): These councils will face significant changes in how they manage their council housing finances, potentially gaining more autonomy but also taking on more financial risk.

 Powered by nyModel